PraveenJoshua23/daily-assignment/product_management.md

 __Step 6: Testing & feedback gathering__

-After the MVP is released, it's time to setup a feedback collection mechan
+After the MVP is released, it's time to setup a feedback collection mechanism.
+Firstly, we need to check how a user interacts with our product, capture feedback, find possible improvements and then communicate the product requirements to the team, implement the changes, and test.
+This stage should go through this cycle during the entire product development process.

+__Step 7: Constant Product Improvement__

+Through this process, this stage would not be considered the last or the endpoint but focus now shifts towards optimization and efficiency.